This guide provides information specific to virtual refugee hearings held using Microsoft Teams video conferencing technology.

 What participants need for a virtual hearing

-In order to have a virtual hearing, participants should meet the following requirements:
+In order to have a remote virtual hearing, participants should meet the following requirements:

 Have a laptop, desktop, tablet computer, or smartphone with a camera (webcam) and access to high speed internet sufficient to reliably videoconference.